 4. Spray a 9x13 inch glass baking dish with vegetable cooking spray.
 Spread challah dressing in the pan and cover tightly with foil.
 Bake for 40 minutes.
 Uncover and continue baking another 10-15 minutes until the top is golden.

 Active time: 20 minutes ~ Cooking time: 1 1/2 hours

 Serves: 10-15 ~ Can Freeze

-When you go about you daily tasks, take your own S-A-I-D accounting: Is this activity a sensible use of my time?
+When you go about you daily tasks, take your own DISH accounting: What is delicious about this moment?
+Do I realize that very ingredient for a successful life is flowing toward me, a constant gift from Hashem?
+Is this activity a sensible use of my time?
 How can I adapt to accept the current situation?
-Do I realize that very ingredient for a successful life is flowing toward me, a constant gift from HaKodesh B"H?
-What is delicious about this moment?
 So much to be thankful for!
 The Kosher Channel explains...